franmer2/HelpForDP200/Readme.markdown

 ![sparkles](pictures/image335.jpg)

 You can setup dynamic data masking with T-SQL script.
 More info in [this article](https://docs.microsoft.com/en-us/sql/relational-databases/security/dynamic-data-masking?view=sql-server-2017)

 You can also setup dynamic data masking with Powershell or REST API. more details in [this article](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-dynamic-data-masking-get-started
 )

+Whichever option you pick to implement masking, it is very important to understand the distinctions of different masking functions as explained in [this article](https://docs.microsoft.com/en-us/sql/relational-databases/security/dynamic-data-masking?view=sql-server-2017)

 ### Row Level Security ###